-Every August the teachers come together around a thought, idea, or focus that anchors and guides the upcoming school year’s work.
-This past August we were inspired by the natural sense of wonder that children generate as they explore and make sense of the world around them.
-We talked about how to honor that sense of wonder and how to purposefully connect with it as we plan for the experiences we present to the children.
-As always, we seek to create opportunities for problem solving, collaboration, and creativity.
+Every August the teachers come together around a thought, idea or focus that anchors and guides the upcoming school year’s work.
+As always, we seek to create opportunities for problem solving, collaboration and creativity.
 We hope to do this in a manner that reflects compassion, kindness and caring for each other and our ideas.
-We hope to communicate with the children in a manner that supports deeper thinking not right or wrong answers to closed questions.
-We reflected on this way of thinking as we discussed a few articles that focused on the power of WONDER.
-We encourage you to share in this way of thinking, and if you wish, to check out the articles we discussed.
-Magic And Wonder: Creating A World Where Children Lead by Neville Dwyer; The Role of Wonder in Early Childhood: Finding Children’s Natural Desires for Learning by Muriel Vermelho; and Why Good Teachers Allow a Child’s Mind to Wander and Wonder by Anders Schinkel.
+We hope to communicate with the children in a manner that supports deeper thinking, not right or wrong answers to closed questions.
+We encourage you to share in this way of thinking.

 Drop off and Pick Up

-If there is a day where you will be later than expected or your child will not be attending please give us a call or email to let us know!
+If there is a day where you will be later than expected or your child will not be attending please give us a call at 303-666-5111 to let us know.

 We like to check in with you after your child has been attending FnF for a few weeks to hear more from you about your child and to answer any additional questions that may have come up .
-We will be scheduling conferences in September on Wednesday the 28th and Thursday the 29th.
+We will be scheduling conferences in October (dates are still to be determined).
 The conferences usually take about 15 minutes and you are welcome to bring your child/children if you wish.
-The conferences are scheduled with your child’s small group teacher and each of us will connect with you to arrange a time.
+Your The conferences will be scheduled with your child’s small group teacher and each of us will connect with you to arrange a time.

 The scheduled Fall conference secures an opportunity to chat together but we want you all to feel free to talk with us whenever a question or thought comes up!

-An additional way you can help us is to practice the recommended hand washing protocol at home: wetting hands; applying soap; rubbing hands with soap for 20 seconds outside of the water stream (singing the ABC song, happy birthday two times, or counting to 20 slowly); rinsing the soap off and drying hands.
+An additional way you can help us is to help your child(ren) practice the recommended hand washing protocol at home: wetting hands; applying soap; rubbing hands with soap for 20 seconds outside of the water stream (singing the ABC or Happy Birthday song two times, or counting to 20 slowly); rinsing the soap off and drying hands.